Root Canal Treatment

 How successful is treatment?

-In the hands of an experienced dentist such as our Endodontist Dr. Antony Bellaries, root canal treatment has a very high success rate.
+In the hands of an experienced dentist such as Dr. Antony Bellaries, root canal treatment has a very high success rate.
 Often teeth, particularly molars, have multiple very fine canals which can be easily missed or difficult to negotiate.
 Dr. Bellaries uses state of the art equipment, including an operating microscope and a CT Scanner, which will help ensure the highest chance of treatment success.
 In the event that a root treatment fails or you have a previous root treatment that has failed, there is a possibility that it can be repeated.

 What if I don’t have the treatment?